facebookincubator/GeoLift/website/docs/GettingStarted/MultiCellWalkthrough.md

 * **Investment**: The average investment needed to obtain a well-powered test given each cell's CPIC.
 * **ProportionTotal_Y**: This proportion reflects the fraction of all conversions that happen in our test regions compared to the aggregation of all markets.
 For example, a value of 0.10 would indicate that our test markets represent 10% of all conversions for our KPI. **It is highly recommended to look for locations across cells with similar values of this metric to make the results easier to compare and contrast**.
 * **Holdout**: The percent of total conversions in the control markets.
 This value is complementary to ProportionTotal_Y.
-* rank: Ranking variable per cell that summarizes the values of EffectSize, Power, AvgScaledL2Imbalance, Average_MDE, and abs_lift_in_zero to help you select the best combination of test markets.
+* **rank**: Ranking variable per cell that summarizes the values of EffectSize, Power, AvgScaledL2Imbalance, Average_MDE, and abs_lift_in_zero to help you select the best combination of test markets.
 The ranking variable allows for ties.

 Exploring the results of `MultiCellMarketSelection` we find that locations "chicago, cincinnati" for Cell 1 and "honolulu, indianapolis" in Cell 2 provide excelent values across all model-fit metrics such as a low EffectSize, small AvgScaledL2Imbalance, an abs_lift_in_zero close to zero, and a very similar value of ProportionTotal_Y.